A squared smoothing Newton method for semidefinite programming: Numerical experiments

 For the parameters required in Algorithm \ref{alg-ssnm}, we set $ r = \hat r = 0.6 $, $ \eta = \tau = 0.2 $, $ \rho = 0.5 $ and $ \sigma = 10^{-8} $.
 However, since the initial smoothing parameter $ \hat \epsilon > 0 $ affects the performance of Algorithm \ref{alg-ssnm}, it is chosen differently for different classes of problems.

+The baseline solvers to be compared with are \texttt{SDPLR} \cite{burer2003nonlinear}, \texttt{ManiSDP} \cite{wang2023solving}, and {\tt SDPNAL+} \cite{yang2015sdpnal} \footnote{Based on our numerical experience, interior point methods such as Mosek become inefficient and/or incapable to handle SDPs with large $m$, say, $m\geq 10,000$, and first-order methods are typically quite slow to reach our targeted accuracy.
+Moreover, to the best of our knowledge, there is no publicly available implementation for the CHKS-based smoothing Newton method.}.
+We use their default settings but only set the stopping tolerance to be $10^{-6}$.

-Finally, we should mention that our algorithm is implemented in MATLAB (R2021b) and all the numerical experiments are conducted on a Linux PC having Intel Xeon E5-2680 (v3) cores.
+Finally, we should mention that our algorithm is implemented in MATLAB (R2023b) and all the numerical experiments are conducted on a Windows PC having 13th Gen Intel cores (i7-13700K) and 64GB of RAMs.